KCNA2-related disorders

 KCNA2-related disorders are caused by mutations to the Kv1.2 channels encoded by the KCNA2 gene.
-These disorders are classified as a neurological disorder and are associated with a spectrum of symptoms including seizures, developmental and epileptic encephalopathies, cognitive and intellectual disabilities, and movement and motor disorders.
-Diagnosis of KCNA2-related disorders comes from genetic testing, usually completed after signs of seizures, missed developmental milestones, and/or unusual motor development.
+These neurological disorders are associated with a spectrum of symptoms including seizures, developmental and epileptic encephalopathies, cognitive and intellectual disabilities, and movement and motor disorders.

+Diagnosis of KCNA2-related disorders comes from genetic testing, usually completed after signs of seizures, missed developmental milestones, or unusual motor development.
 The vast majority of cases are de novo mutations and all occur in the voltage-gated potassium channel KCNA2 causing too much, too little, or a mixed effect of excitability in the neurons of the brain.
-The is no cure, but 4-aminopyridine is a targeted drug therapy that has been studied to help treat gain-of-function and some mix-of-function mutations.
+There is no cure, but 4-aminopyridine is a targeted drug therapy that has been studied to help treat gain-of-function and some mix-of-function mutations.
 Management of the disease includes anti-epileptic medications to control seizures and therapies to assist with development.

 Signs and symptoms

 The most common first signs of KCNA2-related disorders are seizures which usually occur within the first two years of life.
 Epilepsy is the most prominent symptom with 84% of patients reporting multiple seizures.
 Seizure types include generalized tonic-clonic seizures, focal seizures, febrile seizures, absence seizures, and myoclonic seizures and most patients experience more than one type.
 Other common symptoms include: developmental delays, cognitive and language impairments, cerebellar involvement, and behavioral disorders.